 Incidentally, the problem isn’t unique to me but there have been a ton of complaints about this broken feature resounding across the vast expanse of the world wide web

 FreshBooks Plans and Pricing

 The pricing structure in FreshBooks is very clear.
 Almost all the important core features are included with all plans, with a few extra benefits that come along with the more expensive plans.
-Lite starts from $15 per month and that stretches all the way to Premium at $50 per month.
+Lite starts from as little as $6 per month and that stretches all the way to Premium at $20 per month.
 There is also an option to create a custom plan.

 If you are planning on using FreshBooks for a long stretch, opting to pay annually will give you a bit of a discount.
 This amounts to around 10% off what would have been your original pricing – all paid up front, of course.

 It’s time for brutal honesty.
 FreshBooks is by far one of the best cloud-based accounting tools I’ve come across in a long while.
-It is designed for and works extremely well for small businesses like mine.
+It is designed for and works extremely well for a small work-from-home business like mine.